citapress/citapress/content/books/dolores-scenes-from-a-womans-life/index.md

 [^5]: Lord Chesterfield was an English statesman and writer (1694–1773), author of Letters to His Son and Letters to His Godson, celebrated for their wit, elegance, and daring style (Alzate).

 [^6]:Understood, as it is in most South American countries today, as the continent of America, and not just the country of the United States.

+[^7]: *Ñapangas* or *cintureras*: Mestiza or mulatta women who worked as peasants or domestic servants.
+According to Soledad Acosta de Samper in *Un chistoso de aldea* (1905), *cinturera* referred in the lowlands to women who wore skirts without bodices (Alzate, *Nuevo diccionario de americanismos*).

+[^8]:  *Fula*: thin cotton fabric, dyed indigo.

+[^9]: *Bambuco*: Dance with a rural atmosphere, typical of the Colombian Andean region, in which couples perform movements and figures that imitate the conquest of women by men.

+[^10]: *Ruanas*: A type of poncho.